September 16 – 18, 2016

 A: Yes!
 Teams work diligently all weekend to gather all the necessary components for the project including content, photography, design, and development.
 While each project differs in what is being delivered, organizations can count on having final design files to work with after the event.
 In some cases (i.e., websites or applications), additional details or access may be needed to launch.

-Q: Are there requirements to participate as a creative?
+Q: Are there requirements to participate as a volunteer?

 A: A computer and some skills are really all you need.
 From beginner to experienced pro, there is a place to put your talents to work.
 If you have a knack for leading projects, you can participate as a team lead and help facilitate the project from start to finish, gathering info and requirements from the client and supporting team members where they fit best.